WCGA-Murdoch/Database-Tutorials/Oat.md

 #### b.
 Data currently available

-[The Barley variant databases](tools/barley_variantdb.md) contains approximately 54 million SNPs and 3.6 million InDels, from a collection of 21 Barley accessions.
+The database currently contains approximately 350 million SNPs and 35 million InDels, from a collection of [564 oat accessions](info/oat_564.md)
-These variants were called based on Morex v1 sequence and annotated using Morex v1 annotation.
+The variant was the same data as loaded into the genome browsers.
+However, the variant database allows user to easily extract genetic information in a region around the variants for primers designing, as well as export result table to csv format.

 ### 4. Oat Pan-transcriptome database

-Detailed instruction about using the [Barley Linear Pan-transcriptome database](tools/barley_panbart20.md)
+Detailed instruction about using the [Oat Pan-transcriptome database](tools/oat_pantranscriptome.md)

 #### a.
 Features

-* Query for gene expression using Morex V3 gene IDs
+* Query for gene expression using GS7 or OT3098v2 gene IDs
-* Heatmap of gene expression of 5 different tissues from 20 Barley accessions
+* Heatmap of gene expression of 6 different tissues from the Oat pangenome collection
+* Gene funtional annotations

 #### b.
 Data currently available

+The database features gene expression heatmap of 6 different tissues:

+* Leaf
+* Embryo
+* Root
+* Nod
+* Panicle
+* Caryopsis

 ## <span style="color:#023047"> IV.
 Work in progress </span>